lammps/lammps/doc/src/fix_bd_sphere.rst

 They must also store a dipole moment as defined by the :doc:`atom_style dipole <atom_style>` command.

+This fix is part of the USER-MISC package.
+It is only enabled if LAMMPS was built with that package.
+See the :doc:`Build package <Build_package>` doc page for more info.

 All particles in the group must be finite-size spheres.
 They cannot be point particles.